 The Challenge of Customer-Focused Marketing Efforts

-It comes down to basic Pragmatic Marketing.
+Watson has made progress by helping companies deliver answers faster.
+(53% of U.S. adults are likely to abandon their online purchase if they cannot find quick answers to their questions.)
+Nevertheless, the damage may have already been done.
 If IBM had patiently learned the market first and then applied that learning to some real problems, they would have been able to craft a marketing strategy that empathetically engaged the market in a conversation about how Watson’s technology could help the buyer become the hero.
 If they had been able to do that, the results would likely be more in line with their board’s desires and shareholder expectations.

 The first step to building a customer-centric marketing strategy is to know your customer.
-This is Marketing 101 but it is so often neglected in today’s tech marketing that it bears repeating.
-I expect the reason it is overlooked in the tech realm is because companies are often more focused on impressing investors and potential suiters than they are on winning customers.
-Last I looked, revenue is typically one of the most important component in valuation — and putting your customers first drives revenue.
+This is Marketing 101, but it is so often neglected in today’s B2B tech marketing that it bears repeating.
+I expect the reason it is overlooked in the tech realm is because companies are often more focused on impressing investors and potential suitors than they are on winning customers.
+Last I looked, revenue is typically one of the most important components in valuation — and putting your customers first drives revenue.